filpss/filpss/README.md

 ## Welcome to my profile! 👋

 - 🛠️ Currently, I work as a Full Stack Systems Analyst and freelance software developer.
-- ☕ I’m improving my skills in Ansible, Python, Ruby, and English.
+- ☕ I’m improving my skills in Ansible, Python, Java, and English.
 - ⚡ I’m passionate about technology.

 #### Tools and Technologies